 - “The Witching Hour” written by Bree Jones, directed by Kenney, and brought to life by Pham as Charles; Tang as Catherine; Lopez as Isabeau; and Hendrix as Cedric.

 In addition to the cast, the stage crew consists of Cortney Rogers, Orianne Elliott, and Ibrahim Refahi.
 The production crew involves Kalliope Vlahos, scenic, lighting, and sound design; Skiles, costume design; and Kenney as production manager.

-Tickets to “Evening of Shorts” are $14 for general admission, $12 for seniors age 55 and older and $7 for students.
+Each production in “Evening of Shorts” is completely different and all plays occur each night in 70 minutes.
+Tickets to this year’s production are $14 for general admission, $12 for seniors age 55 and older and $7 for students.
 Tickets can be purchased online at www.lonestar.edu/seasons.
 All proceeds go toward student scholarships and theatre equipment.
 For more information, call the Box Office at 281-312-1532.

 Register now for credit classes online through myLoneStar.
 Classes are offered days, evenings, or weekends in traditional, Internet, video, TV and independent study formats.
 For more information on how to register online, visit www.lonestar.edu/registration.

-Lone Star College offers high-quality, low-cost academic transfer and career training education to 98,000 students each semester.
+Lone Star College offers high-quality, low-cost academic transfer and career training education to 97,000 students each semester.
 LSC is training tomorrow’s workforce today and redefining the community college experience to support student success.
 Stephen C. Head, Ph.D., serves as chancellor of LSC, the largest institution of higher education in the Houston area with an annual economic impact of $3.1 billion.
 LSC consists of six colleges, eight centers, two university centers, Lone Star Corporate College and LSC-Online.
 To learn more visit LoneStar.edu.